prociow/sensorberg-dev.github.io/android.md

        a more in-depth discussion please see <a href="https://developer.sensorberg.com/2016/07/Be-Ready-For-Android6-Permissions">the Android 6 blog</a>.</p>

-In your activity which would use the scanner you would have to ask for the run time permissions:
+In your activity which would use the scanner you need to ask for (location permission) at runtime:

 {% highlight java %}
         if (ContextCompat.checkSelfPermission(this,